The chart below shows where the Spark III

-The Sea to Summit Spark III (second from the right) was the most packable sleeping bag we tested.
-This was even more impressive considering it was warmer than all the other sleeping bag pictured in this photo.
-From Left-to-Right.
-The Nemo Salsa, the Sierra Designs Backcountry Bed, the Marmot Helium, the Western Mountaineering Megalite, Sea to Summit Spark III and the Mountain Hardwear Hyperlamina.
+The Spark III (second from right) was the most packable sleeping bag we tested.
+This was even more impressive considering it was warmer than all the other sleeping bags pictured in this photo.
+From left to right: the Nemo Salsa, the Sierra Designs Backcountry Bed, the Marmot Helium, the Western Mountaineering Megalite, Sea to Summit Spark III and the Mountain Hardwear Hyperlamina.

 Comfort, Spaciousness, and Fit

 is not very spacious; in fact, it was the tightest bag we tested.
 For those used to classic cut mummy-style bags, the Spark III

 feels marginally smaller than most; however, for those that struggle with tighter-cut bags, they will find the Spark's 57"/50"/35" dimensions feel like they just got into the bed and the sheets are WAY too tight.
 If you want a light bag, but wish it had a little more space, the Marmot Phase 30

 offers slightly more space with 3" more circumference in the shoulders (overall dimensions 60"/58"/39").
 While the Phase's

 dimensions do not appear like they would offer much of a difference, we easily noticed them as soon as we crawled in.